 We performed a stochastic simulation of PSE's economic and demographic model to produce the distribution of PSE's economic and demographic forecast variables to develop the stochastic demand simulations.
 Since these variables are a function of key U.S. macroeconomic variables such as population, employment, unemployment rate, personal income, personal consumption expenditure index, and long-term mortgage rates, we utilized the stochastic simulation functions in EViews by providing the standard errors for the quarterly growth of key U.S. macroeconomic inputs into PSE's economic and demographic models.
 These standard errors were based on historical actuals from the last 30 years, ending in 2021.
-This created 1,000 stochastic simulation draws of PSE's economic and demographic inputs for the demand forecast models over the forecast period.
+This created 1,000 stochastic simulation draws of PSE's economic and demographic models, which provided the basis for developing the distribution of the relevant economic and demographic inputs for the demand forecast models over the forecast period.
 We removed unrealistic outliers from the 1,000 economic and demographic draws.
 We then ran 250 draws through the gas utility demand forecast to create the 250 stochastic simulations of PSE's demand forecast.